node-modli/modli/README.md

   }
 });

-// Create the model object
-const user = model.use('user', modelAdapter);
+// Use the model object by binding with the adapter const user = model.use('user', modelAdapter);
 ```